 Why should you choose Intercom Product Tours?

-- That Intercom Product Tours can instantly integrate with the rest of Intercom is the biggest selling point.
+- Intercom Product Tours can instantly integrate with the rest of Intercom is the biggest selling point.

 - If you already use Intercom’s chat widget on your site or in your app, then you can combine it with Product Tours.
 This creates a great product experience for your users.
 It also makes it easier for your teams to manage.
-It also allows you to use the same dashboard for sending email.
+It also allows you to use the same dashboard for sending emails.